George Sargent (businessman): Life, family, and career

 They started selling pies for a penny at their Paddington shop, in 1891, which became an immediate success.
 The Sargents moved the business to 11 Hunter Street, Sydney, in 1895, where it continued to prosper, but sold it to W.E.
 Dance in 1900.
 They then travelled overseas for a time.
 In 1901, their son, opened two bakeries in Pitt Street and a refreshment room in George Street.
 Upon their return, George and Charlotte Sargent effectively resumed their family businesses from these premises, but prudently traded under the name 'F. H. Sargent'.
 They were sued by Dance, but in the resulting settlement kept their right to trade in the city.

 By 1905, they were sending deliveries of fresh cakes and pastries by rail to destinations in the country.
 In 1906, a private company was set up, with all three Sargents as general managers, and George and Hartley, as directors.
 In 1909, a public company, Sargent’s Ltd, was registered, with an authorised capital of £80,000.
 The Sargent family received 50,000 fully-paid £1 shares and £10,000 in cash—£45,000 of £80,000 total capital was attributed to goodwill— and George and Charlotte Sargent remained as managers.
 George Sargent even involved himself in purchases and inspections of virtually all the ingredients that the organisation used, so careful was he of Sargent's reputation for high-quality.

 By 1913, Sargents were producing 125,000 meat pies per week at their factory in Burton Street, Darlinghurst and, by 1915, were operating 36 refreshment rooms and shops.
 The company opened a refreshment room in Melbourne, in 1909.
 The company made, meat pies, fruit pies, pastries, and even wedding cakes.

-Their son, Foster Sargent, although newly-widowed with five children and a wealthy man already in his mid thirties, enlisted to fight in the First World War, in 1915.
+Their son, Foster Sargent, although newly-widowed with five children and a wealthy man already in his mid thirties, enlisted to fight in World War I, in 1915.
 He attended the Officer Training School at Liverpool Camp, but he embarked for overseas service, on 16 February 1916, as a common soldier, just days after the notorious Liverpool mutiny.
 He was strongly in favour of conscription, and his enlistment was intended to encourage men to volunteer.
 He also presented the army with a motor ambulance.